 Assemble your frozen pizza

-Assemble the pizza with tomato sauce (my favorite is Marcella Hazan's, but feel free to choose your own), veggies, spinach, and mozzarella cheese — or whatever combination of toppings you want.
+Assemble the pizza with tomato sauce (my favorite is Marcella Hazan's, but feel free to choose your own), cheese, and whatever combination of toppings you want.

 Next: into the freezer they go.